valory-xyz/open-autonomy/docs/guides/deploy_service.md

 3. **Fetch the service.** Fetch the service from the remote registry using token ID.

     ```bash
-    autonomy fetch <TOKEN_ID> --use-arbitrum-sepolia # (1)!
+    autonomy fetch <TOKEN_ID> --use-mode # (1)!
     ```

-    1. `--use-arbitrum-sepolia` indicates that the service is registered in the Arbirum Sepolia testnet.
+    1. `--use-mode` indicates that the service is registered in the Mode network.
 Check out the [`autonomy fetch`](../../../advanced_reference/commands/autonomy_fetch) command documentation to learn more about its parameters and options.

-    Fetch the service with the desired token ID on arbitrum sepolia network.
+    Fetch the service with the desired token ID on Mode network.

 4. **Build the agents' image.** Build the Docker image of the agents of the service.